What is the danger of a soporous state? Soporous state: description, causes, duration

 Causes

-There are a number of pathologies against which a state of stupor occurs.
-They are divided into several large groups, since they have a different development mechanism.
+There are a number of pathologies against which the condition of stupor occurs.
+They are divided into several large groups because they have different development mechanisms.

 Neurological disorders

-• violation of cerebral circulation of an ischemic or hemorrhagic nature - appears due to changes in the work of the upper parts of the brain stem;
+• cerebrovascular accident of an ischemic or hemorrhagic nature - appears due to changes in the functioning of the upper parts of the brain stem;

-• traumatic injuries, accompanied by the formation of a hematoma, hemorrhage, destruction of nerve tissues;
+• traumatic injuries accompanied by the formation of hematoma, hemorrhage, destruction of nerve tissue;

 • tumor processes;